ericoporto/ags-manual-wiki/Character.md

 "Player can't skip speech text".

-How this function displays the text depends on a few things: the Speech Style setting, the 'Thought uses bubble GUI' setting, and whether the character has a thinking animation or not.
+How this function displays the text depends on a few things: the Speech Style setting, the "Custom thought bubble GUI" setting, and whether the character has a thinking animation or not.

-If the "Thought uses bubble GUI" setting is not checked, then the thought will be displayed in the same way as normal speech - the difference being that the character's thinking animation will play (or no animation if they don't have one).
+If the "Custom thought bubble GUI" setting is not set, then the thought will be displayed in the same way as normal speech - the difference being that the character's thinking animation will play (or no animation if they don't have one).